jmcooper/angular-hogwarts-tdd-kata/README.md

 Hogwarts has embraced Muggle Technology!

-Professor Arthur Weasley has just invented the first magix-powered computer called, Hex, and it works at Hogwarts.
+Professor Arthur Weasley has just invented the first magic-powered computer, Hex, and it works at Hogwarts.

 ---